Vladmun1337/Image-editor-in-C/README.md

 matrix and copy the new one in our structure's memory.
 The helper matrix is then freed.

+## EXIT

-**EXIT** will free all resources and end the program.
+Will free all resources and end the program.
 If no image is loaded, a specific message will be printed before exit.

+## Additional information

 An invalid command will trigger a message and the program will catch any residual information written on that line to avoid interpreting them as